stacks-network/rendezvous/docs/chapter_6.md

 - If not, it **falls back** to the standard `Clarinet.toml`.

 This ensures that the test double is only used when testing `sbtc-token`, keeping tests realistic while allowing necessary state transitions.

+## Trait Reference Parameters

+Rendezvous automatically generates arguments for function calls using [fast-check](https://github.com/dubzzz/fast-check).
+It handles most Clarity types without any setup from you.
+However, **trait references** require special handling since Rendezvous cannot generate them automatically.

+### How Trait Reference Selection Works

+When your functions accept trait reference parameters, you must include at least one trait implementation in your Clarinet project.
+This can be either a project contract or a requirement.

+Here's how Rendezvous handles trait references:

+1. **Project Scanning** – Before testing begins, Rendezvous scans your project for functions that use trait references.
+2. **Implementation Discovery** – It searches the contract AST for matching trait implementations and adds them to a selection pool.
+3. **Random Selection** – During test execution, Rendezvous randomly picks an implementation from the pool and uses it as a function argument.

+This process allows Rendezvous to create meaningful state transitions and validate your invariants or property-based tests.

+### Example

+The `example` Clarinet project demonstrates this feature.
+The [send-tokens](https://github.com/stacks-network/rendezvous/blob/9c02aa7c2571b3795debc657bd433fd9bf7f19eb/example/contracts/send-tokens.clar) contract contains [one public function](https://github.com/stacks-network/rendezvous/blob/9c02aa7c2571b3795debc657bd433fd9bf7f19eb/example/contracts/send-tokens.clar#L3-L7) and [one property-based test](https://github.com/stacks-network/rendezvous/blob/9c02aa7c2571b3795debc657bd433fd9bf7f19eb/example/contracts/send-tokens.tests.clar#L24-L47) that both accept trait references.

+To enable testing, the project includes [rendezvous-token](https://github.com/stacks-network/rendezvous/blob/9c02aa7c2571b3795debc657bd433fd9bf7f19eb/example/contracts/rendezvous-token.clar), which implements the required trait.

+### Adding More Implementations

+You can include multiple trait implementations in your project.
+The more implementations you add, the more randomness Rendezvous can introduce during testing.
+This helps ensure your contract works correctly with different trait implementation contracts.